rayyankhalid7777/KitchenAI/README.md

 ---

 ### Missingness Dependency: Investigating Relationships
-To further explore the missingness in `average_rating`, we conducted permutation tests to determine if the missingness depends on specific columns in the dataset.
-Below, we summarize our findings for `sodium` (independent column) and `minutes` (dependent column).
+To further explore the missingness in `average_rating`, I conducted permutation tests to determine if the missingness depends on specific columns in the dataset.
+Below, I summarize my findings for `sodium` (independent column) and `minutes` (dependent column).

 #### Sodium and Missingness
 - **Null Hypothesis**: The missingness of `average_rating` does not depend on the sodium content of the recipe.